-Test to detect pre-menstrual syndromeDecember 21st, 2012 in Psychology & Psychiatry /
+Test to detect pre-menstrual syndromeDecember 21, 2012 in Medicine & Health / Psychology & Psychiatry

 Even though there are many women who do not notice any special symptoms, there are some whose pre-menstrual disorders hamper their everyday lives: depressive mood, anxiety, excessive emotional sensitivity, fatigue, lack of concentration, headache, etc. Nevertheless, according to Leire Aperribai, PhD holder in Psychology from the UPV/EHU-University of the Basque Country, unified criteria for defining and diagnosing this disease have yet to be agreed on, "and so it is difficult to develop suitable interventions to treat women suffering from these symptoms."